TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 ### Middleware function

 You can provide a middleware function when initializing a new action client.
-It will be called before the action is executed, but after input validatio from the client.
-You can return an object from this function, that will then be passed as the second argument of the server code function, when creating new Server Actions.
+It will be called before the action is executed, but after input validation from the client.
+You can optionally return anything you want from this function: the returned value will be passed as `context` (second argument) to the server code function, when creating new Server Actions.
 You can safely throw an error in this function's body; if that happens, the client will receive a `serverError` result.

 ```typescript
 // src/lib/safe-action.ts